Last Updated: June 29, 2020

-- If you want to use BrightAuthor, you can run it on a Mac using windows emulation software like Parallels.
+- BrightAuthor can be run on Intel-based Macs using Windows emulation software like Parallels.

 See this article about networking modes in Parallels for more information: http://kb.parallels.com/en/4948